vibinyama/Krunker-Hacks/README.md

 ## Congrats!
 You can now use the hacks!

-*if you need help using the hack, DM me on discord at tri#5462*
+*if you need help using the hack, DM me on discord at yamatri